juselius/blockchain-inf-3910/README.md

    transactions to a new block.
 New blocks should include the proof of work and the hash of the previous block.
 2. Create a REST API to add new transactions to the chain.
-3. In the Elections project, add a command line interface to add a new transaction
+3. In the Poll project, add a command line interface to add a new transaction

 ### 2. Consensus